-Nude Anime | 25 Best Anime With Nudity - Cinemaholic
+25 Hottest Anime With Nudity

 1. Gantz (2004)

-A unique anime, Gantz is set in a world where dead individuals are recruited to work for a giant spere.
-Kei Kurono and Masaru Kato are two such individuals who die in a train accident and are forced into this world.
-There is a black sphere which provides the participants with missions which they need to complete to garner points which will provide them with opportunities to gain some reward which includes going back to their normal life.
-There are certain nude scenes including sex in this anime.
+A unique anime, Gantz is set in a world where dead individuals are recruited to work for a giant sphere.
+Kei Kurono and Masaru Kato are two such individuals who die in a train accident and are forced to embark on unexpected misadventures.
+There is a black sphere that provides the participants with missions that they need to complete to garner points which will provide them with opportunities to gain some reward which includes going back to their normal life.
+The exciting show has several nude scenes.
+You can watch the anime here.

 Read More: Best Adult Anime of All Time